Delve.ai

 It is a virtual replica of an original object.

-Additionally, different types of digital twins are classified according to their usage levels:
+Different types of digital twins are classified according to their usage levels in the marketing and customer experience context:

 • Descriptive twins: Live, editable versions of design and construction data of an object, system, or physical asset.